anthonykoch/website/_posts/2018-10-09-nextjs-impressions.md

 ### Initial impressions

-Next is very minimal and unopiniated in its default configuration.
+Next is very minimal and unopinionated in its default configuration.
 A base Next project only has three directories: a `static/` directory for your static assets, `components/`, and `pages/`.
 From there, you choose your own path on how you want to structure your project.

 It doesn't include a loader for loading images or CSS files, and becomes quite a contrast to [create-react-app (CRA)](https://github.com/facebook/create-react-app), which includes a lot by default.
 Just about the only thing Next does come with is [styled-jsx](https://github.com/zeit/styled-jsx).
 The minimalism is not a bad thing at all, though.
 I actually prefer Next's setup because CRA came with too many things I didn't want for this project.